Longevity research for healthier and longer lifespans

 Contact details

 Would you like guidance on how to join or contribute to the longevity field?
 Do you have suggestions for this webpage?
-Do you, or do you know someone, who would like to join or invest in a rejuvenation startup (possibly in Cambridge/London and Norway)?
+Do you, or do you know someone, who would like to join, support, or invest in a cellular rejuvenation biotech startup?

 Work email: [email protected]